WilmerL2000/appointment-app/README.md

 ## About The Project

 This project is developed with MERN Stack and other technologies.
-Allows the user to perform CRUD operations on patients and some other functions that will be mentioned below
+Allows the user to perform CRUD operations on patients and some other functions that will be mentioned below.

 ### Features

-- Registration and login
+- Registration and login.
-- An email is sent with the link and token to confirm the registered account
+- An email is sent with the link and token to confirm the registered account.
-- Option "forgot password" and an email is sent with the link and token to enter a new password
+- Option "forgot password" and an email is sent with the link and token to enter a new password.
-- Register, edit, list and delete patients
+- Register, edit, list and delete patients.
-- Edit profile information
+- Edit profile information.
-- Change password
+- Change password.

 ### Tech Stack